d2l-ai/d2l-en/chapter_attention-mechanisms/attention-cues.md

 that can be exchanged.
 Many business models have been developed to capitalize on it.
-On a music or video streaming service, we either pay attention to listen to or watch ads or pay money to hide them.
+On music or video streaming services, we either pay attention to their ads or pay money to hide them.
-For growth in the world of an online game, we either pay attention to participate in battles, which attract new gamers, or pay money to instantly grow up.
+For growth in the world of online games, we either pay attention to participate in battles, which attract new gamers, or pay money to instantly become powerful.
 Nothing comes for free.

 All in all,